Iune/ida/README.md

 To install you will first need Go installed on your computer.
 Instructions on how to download and install Go can be found on the [official website](https://golang.org/dl/).

 Next, clone this repository and run the following two commands.
-This will download any dependencies required for `ida` and build an executable for the program.
+This will download any required dependencies, build and install an executable for the program.

 ```
 go get